- Gastroparesis is a condition in which the muscles around the stomach don’t work properly.

 What is gastroparesis?

 If you have gastroparesis, the muscles around your stomach don’t work properly.
-Food isn’t broken down in the stomach as much as normal, and it stays there for longer.
+This means that food isn’t broken down as much as normal, and it stays in the stomach for longer.

 What causes gastroparesis?

-It is not all that clear.
-It seems that in some people, the nerve to the muscles around your stomach, called the vagus nerve, isn’t working properly.
+The causes of gastroparesis are not clear.
+It seems that in some people, the nerve to the muscles around the stomach (called the vagus nerve) doesn’t work properly.
 For some people, the muscles themselves don’t work as well as they should.

-You are more at risk of developing gastroparesis if you have diabetes, particularly if your blood glucose levels are not well controlled.
+You are more at risk of developing gastroparesis if you have diabetes.
+Gastroparesis is one of the complications of nerve damage caused by poorly controlled blood glucose levels.

 Other causes include: